 Any recreational vehicle which contains a propane fuel system with propane consuming appliances requires a propane leak detection device for safety protection.
 Currently this detector also serves as a carbon monoxide as a combination protection device.
 A converter or auxiliary battery is required to supply 12-volt DC energy to operate the leak detector.

-A 3 amp in line fuse is located behind the detector and requires a screw driver to remove 2 screws to gain access to fuse.
-Test fuse before replacing any equipment.
-There is NO master cut-off switch for detector.
+A 15 amp fuse is located in fuse panel in convertor There is NO master cut-off switch for detector.

 OPERATION